hiteshpakhan/ztm_webdevelopment/I- Advanced Javascript - Part01/C- ES5 and ES6/ES5_and_ES6.md

 # const

-    CONST:
-        const is a value that can never change or reassign in the entire programe
+const is a value that can never change or reassign in the entire expression but it can chang outside the const

 const example:-

     const z = "hitesh";  //you assign the name as hitesh now it can not change in that programe z="pakhan";